obmaz/smartthings_edge_driver/drivers/zigbee-tuya-button/README.md

-# Zigbee Tuya Button Edge Driver
+# Edge Driver: Zigbee Tuya Button
 It is the SmartThings Edge Driver for tuya-platform based zigbee button.
 It supports 1,2,3 and 4 buttons.